gek20/Write_a_Data_Science_Blog_Post/README.md

 # UDACITY Seattle Airbnb

-#Context
+This project is part of the Udactiy Data Scientist Nanodegree.
+The goal is to use the CRISP-DM process to explore the data and explain your findings.

+## Context
 Since 2008, guests and hosts have used Airbnb to travel in a more unique, personalized way.
 As part of the Airbnb Inside initiative, this dataset describes the listing activity of homestays in Seattle, WA.

-# Content
 The following Airbnb activity is included in the [Seattle dataset](https://www.kaggle.com/airbnb/seattle):

-"Listings.csv" : including full descriptions and average review score "Reviews.csv" : including unique id for each reviewer and detailed comments "Calendar.csv" : including listing id and the price and availability for that day
+* "Listings.csv" : including full descriptions and average review score
+* "Reviews.csv" : including unique id for each reviewer and detailed comments
+* "Calendar.csv" : including listing id and the price and availability for that day

+the file "seattle_airbnb_project.ipynb" contains the code used to analyze the data.

-### Business Understanding
+## Business Understanding

-These were the questions we decided to explore in our dataset:
+We are trying to answer the following questions:
-1- Which are the neighborhood with more Airbnb locations?
+* Which are the neighborhood with more Airbnb locations?
-2- What are the numerical features that most affect the price?
-And amenities?
+* What are the features that most affect the price?
+Is the location one of those?
-2- Try to identify which area is more subject to the fluctuation over the months

-### Data Cleaning
-Covert columns to the proper type, handle nan values etc..

-### Data Understanding: Exploring the Data
-How are the apt/houses distributed in Seattle?
-What neighborhoods have more AirBnB apt/houses?

-### Prepare Data

-data cleaning = rimuovo i nan, creo quelli che posso, etc..

-### Model Data

-preparo i dati per il mio modello di machine learning.
-Poi alleno il modello

-### Results

-Descrivo i risultati ottenuti con il modello
+* Which areas are more affected by fluctuations in price/availability over the months?

+## Installation
+To run the Jupyter Notebook, you will need the following packages:

+For the analysis:
+* pandas
+* numpy
+* re
+* datetime
+* sklearn

+For the graphic part:
+* matplotlib
+* seaborn
+* colorcet
+* warnings

-### Public Blog
+## Public Blog

-Racconto tutto per un pubblico non scientifico
+The summary of the results is available here: []